davidclough/node/_documents/javascript-guide/javascript-guide.md

 1. [JavaScript Language (ECMAScript 5)](#language-contents)
 2. [Coding Rules and Style](#style-contents)
 3. [Patterns, Tips and Tricks](#tips-contents)
-4. Associated Tools (only brief - with links)
-4. Associated Libraries (only brief - with links)
-    JQ and other types of library, testing, (there will be a list like this somewhere in this doc) yes - SEE #devtools at bottom of document. (there is also a jquery section above)
+4. Associated Tools and Useful Libraries (only brief - with links) JQ and other types of library, testing, (there will be a list like this somewhere in this doc) yes - SEE #devtools at bottom of document. (there is also a jquery section above)